 Do you have tips on being a more conscious consumer?

-A resource I like to use is Better World Shopping Guide.
-It’s a pocket guidebook that outlines companies and gives them each an A through F rating based on different criterias, like “how a company treats their employees” or “if a company gives charitable donations to the environment.”
+A resource I like to use is the Better World Shopping Guide.
+It’s a pocket guidebook that outlines companies and gives them each an A through F rating based on different criteria, like “how a company treats their employees” or “if a company gives charitable donations to the environment.”
 Ultimately, I want to use my money to support companies who do good things.
 But it’s not always easy because to be a conscious consumer, I have to put a lot of thought and energy in purchasing an item.
 Sometimes I just need to get through life and not have to spend hours [at the grocery store] deciding if my bread is the most sustainable brand.